hbp-HiBoP/HiBoP/Tutorial.md

 	2. A new window opens, allowing the modification of a bloc
 	3. Fill all the required fields
 		* In the *Name* field, type "FRUIT"
-		* In the *Sort* field, type "Main_RESPONSE_LATENCY" (this means that the trials will be sorted by the latency of the "RESPONSE" event)
+		* In the *Sort* field, type "Main_RESPONSE_LATENCY" (this means that the trials will be sorted by the latency of the "RESPONSE" event of the "Main" sub-bloc)
 	4. Click on the *+* button on the left side to add the sub-bloc
 	5. A new window opens, allowing the modification of the sub-bloc
 	6. Fill all the required fields